EventInfra/ap_node_exporter/README.md

-# Access Point node exporter
+# Access Point node exporter for Prometheus

 Gets STA and survey data from nl80211 API, works on LEDE/OpenWrt.